CS2401-Fall2020/Week-5/README.md

 * convert from decimal to octal
 * convert from binary (base 2, stored as a `String`) to octal (directly without going through decimal)

-Just as we did in class you will create two new methods, this time in `convertOctal.java`.
+You will create three new methods, this time in `convertOctal.java`.

 ## `octalStringToInt(String numString)`